dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \end{itemize}

 The value of the package is greatly enhanced via the use of a tightly integrated open source textbook, written in Quarto \citep{quarto}.
-The book is not a user manual for the package, but instead serves as a detailed treatment of the statistical concepts themselves, illustrated with \texttt{dsld} examples.

-This is no toy.
-On the contrary, the package will be quite useful in social science research, internal HR analyses, and in discrimination litigation.
+The book is not a user manual for the package, but instead provides a detailed treatment of the statistical concepts themselves, illustrated with \texttt{dsld} examples.
+This package is intended to be useful for teaching, social science research, internal HR analysis, discrimination litigation, and more.
 Both parametric and nonparametric regression models are available.

 We note other R packages focusing on analysis of discrimination and related issues: {\tt divseg} \citep{divseg} is concerned with urban racial segregation; {\tt genderstat} \citep{genderstat} is ``...an exhaustive tool developed for the R...programming environment, explicitly devised to expedite quantitative evaluations in the field of gender studies;'' {\tt segregation} \citep{segregation} is a tool for the calculation of relationships in two-way contingency tables, including with grouping, with a typical intended use case being analysis of urban racial segregation.
 Several packages address the issue of fairness in prediction, including \texttt{fairML} \citep{scutari2023fairml}; \texttt{fairmodels} \citep{wisniewski2021fairmodels}; and \texttt{fairness} \citep{fairness}.